LazurasLong/Woethief/011BreakfastWithRoyalty.md

 **“As you wish,”** He removed his hand and immediately returned it to my arm.

 Faithful leveled a pistol at Centin’s chest.
+Faithful and I could not be charged with any crime until after the completion of the duel.
 Centin released me.
 I clambered away from the table with a torn sleeve my shoulder-blade clearly audible.

 A slave led me to the combat platform where the King proclaimed the rules of engagement to the thousands of spectators.
 My skin felt as if it were pricked with a million fiery needles all at once.